 Root beer is made from the root bark of the sassafras tree (Sassafras albidum) or the vine of Smilax ornata.
 It’s roots (pun intended( date back to the indigenous people of the Americas.

-Similar to root beef is sarsaparilla, which is also a soft drink but more popular in Asian countries.
+Similar to root beer is sarsaparilla, which is also a soft drink but more popular in Asian countries.
 While root beer is made from the root of the sassafras tree, sarsaparilla is made from the vine.

 Best Root Beer

 The best type of root beer is really a matter of personal preference, but here are the most popular brands.
+Some will also tell you that there is a huge amount of importance in how the beverage is stored: in a glass bottle or a can.
+Most people believe the best way is in glass.

 - Barq’s